Most of us have probably interacted with chatbots one way or another – while shopping online or planning a holiday.

 Advantages of chatbots for logistics companies

 - Cost reduction.
-This is the first thing everybody thinks of when the chatbots benefits are mentioned.
+This is the first thing everybody thinks of when the benefits of the chatbots are mentioned.
 Any automation can save costs by replacing certain human functions, and in logistics, chatbots can take over the tasks of support center operators, customer agents, warehouse workers.
 By routing simple, repetitive tasks, such as tracking deliveries or monitoring the warehouse conditions, to a chatbot, the business can assign employees to other positions.

 - Better availability for customers.
 With chatbots operating 24/7, customers can get assistance at any time and can quickly adjust their plans according to the information provided by the chatbot.
 Improved customer experience means more new and returning customers.
 Thus, the benefit is quite clear.